i-shubham-jha/image-job-processor/docs/README.md

 - Given that the number of images to be processed per job may be quite large, the actual job processing occurs asynchronously in the background.
 - Users receive a job ID when a job is successfully created, which they can use to query the job status at any time.
 - Additionally, users need to provide a list of valid Store IDs in the form of a CSV file.
+- For design and package descriptions see `design_and_pkg_descriptons` file in the same directory.

 # Endpoints